imohammadhossein/Price-Alphabet-Dataset/README.md

 # Price-Alphabet-Dataset
-in this paper we gonna
+in this paper we gonna introduce a new outstanding persian ocr dataset.

 - descriptions
 - sample ds